bootdotdev/blog/content/golang/format-on-save-vs-code-golang.md

 Simply put, [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) does everything `gofmt` does but additionally formats import statements.
 I like that.

-## Bonus: Auto-Update, Staticcheck, Linting and Vetting
+## Bonus: Auto-Update, Staticcheck and Vetting

 I also have these additional settings to add even more functionality to my VS Code environment.
 If you find them useful, feel free to use them.